 - Farndon - This pretty village is located on the banks of the River Dee right on the England-Wales Border

 The Pheasant Inn is a good choice for some post walk refreshment.
 They serve fine home cooked food which you can enjoy with a countryside view from the lovely garden area.
 You can find them at postcode CH3 9PF.

 The country and woodland trails around the village are ideal for dog walking.
 The Pheasant mentioned above is also very dog friendly.

 Head north and you will find the neighbouring village of Tattenhall.
 Here you can visit the noteworthy Ice Cream Farm, the largest ice cream shop in the world.
 The popular tourist attraction includes expansive children's play areas, farm animals and quad bikes.
 You can find them at Drumlan Hall, Newton Ln, CH3 9NE.

 To the west there's the interesting village of Farndon.
-The village includes a noteworthy medieval bridge which spans the River Dee, connecting England to Wales.
+The village includes a noteworthy medieval bridge which spans the River Dee, connecting England to Holt in Wales.
 The Bishop Bennet Way and the Marches Way run past the settlement.